padrino/padrino-docs/guides/02_getting-started/04_blog-tutorial.html.md

 implement the functionality to view our blog posts and even add the ability to create new posts!

 Let's start off by generating the model into our app directory.
-As of version **0.13.1**, the models will default to generating at the top level 'models' directory in a project.
+The models will be generated at the top level `models` directory in a project.
 If you want to place your models to another location, you can append the `-a` option to the command - this is handy if you would like to have models which should be coped only to sub-apps.

 ```shell
 $ padrino g model post title:string body:text created_at:datetime